-These mini-grants provide from $250 to $2500 US dollars, and include materials and/or online resources, and virtual support.
+These mini-grants provide from $250 to $1500 US dollars, and include materials and/or online resources, and virtual support.
 No experience with birding is necessary.
-The activities should engage many people and may involve several organizations and/or institutions, such as regional bird festivals, or may be a more localized event, such as a series of activities for a school, neighborhood, senior center, etc. The activities may be a series of events or workshops for specific groups or communities.
+The activities can engage many people and may involve several organizations and/or institutions, such as regional bird festivals, or may be a more localized event, such as a series of activities for a school, neighborhood, senior center, etc. Due to the Covid-19 global situation, we will not grant mini-grants for festivals or large events.
+However, applications to support smaller local events or series of activities are welcome.
+The activities may be a series of events or workshops spread over weeks or months for specific groups or communities.
 We are especially interested in supporting organizations and groups that work with low-income, or underserved communities.

 The Cornell Lab of Ornithology will consider applications that meet the following criteria: